-33. The Working Group on Criteria and Procedures to Assess Exemptions under Article 11(2) of the SPAW Protocol will continue its work per the revised Terms of Reference (ToR) of the SPAW STAC Working Groups following STAC10 and COP12:
+- 31. The SPAW STAC Ad Hoc Working Group on Exemptions will continue its work per the revised Terms of Reference (ToR) of the SPAW STAC Working Groups following STAC10 and COP12: - (a) Application of the voluntary format for presenting exemptions and reporting on their implementation to the Contracting Parties. - 32.
+Encourage Parties to use the Guidelines to Assess Exemptions under Article 11(2) of the SPAW Protocol (UNEP(DEPI)/CAR IG.37/3) and utilize the voluntary reporting format (English, Spanish and French), to facilitate review of such submissions. - (b) Assist Governments to formulate their reports on exemptions under Article 11(2). - 33.
+The Secretariat and SPAW-RAC support capacity building for improved reporting of exemptions including

-- (a) Application of the voluntary format for presenting exemptions and reporting on their implementation to the Contracting Parties. - 34.
-Encourage Parties to review The Guidelines to Assess Exemptions under Article 11(2) of the SPAW Protocol (UNEP(DEPI)/CAR IG.37/3) and utilize the voluntary reporting format (English, Spanish and French), to facilitate review of such submissions. - (b) Assist Governments to formulate their reports on exemptions under Article 11(2). - 35.
+- through Peer-to-Peer exchanges and assessments of Contracting Parties' needs. - 34.
 Provide assistance to Contracting Parties, as appropriate, in the preparation of their reports on exemptions using the voluntary reporting format.